Adiom

 Right now, companies solve these problems the same way they did 30 years ago— by writing special-purpose code or paying someone to do that.
 Several ETL solutions address the non-critical use cases with relatively straightforward or flexible requirements, but with limitations of their technology and business model.

 At Adiom, we believe a better way is possible.
-Our main goal is to make database migration and replication easy.
+Our main goal is to reimagine database migration and replication as a fast, repeatable, reliable and easy process.

 What is Dsync?